comfyanonymous/ComfyUI_examples/lumina2/README.md

 ## Basic Workflow

-Download [lumina_2.safetensors](https://huggingface.co/Comfy-Org/Lumina_Image_2.0_Repackaged/blob/main/all_in_one/lumina_2.safetensors) and put it in your ComfyUI/checkpoints directory.
+Download [lumina_2.safetensors](https://huggingface.co/Comfy-Org/Lumina_Image_2.0_Repackaged/blob/main/all_in_one/lumina_2.safetensors) and put it in your ComfyUI/models/checkpoints directory.

-You can then load up the following image in ComfyUI to get the workflow:
+You can then load up or drag the following image in ComfyUI to get the workflow:

 ![Example](lumina2_basic_example.png)